EQEmu/eqemu-docs-v2/docs/categories/client-configuration/macos-mojave-client-configuration.md

 * HKEY_CURRENT_USER -&gt; Software -&gt; Wine -&gt; Direct3D
 * Create a DWORD Value (REG_DWORD) named "[csmt](https://wiki.archlinux.org/index.php/wine#CSMT)" and set the value to 0x0 (disable)

-{% hint style="info" %}
+!!! info
       If you do not find Direct3D in Wine, locate your installation and make the same modification.
-{% endhint %}

 ![](../../gitbook/assets/regedit-mojave.png)